Get

 Image Credit: Aleksei Verhovski, Shutterstock

-Calico cats are characterized by their tricolored cats and tendency to always be female.
+Calico cats are characterized by their tricolored coats and tendency to always be female.
 The X chromosome is responsible for their unique coat pattern, a mixture of orange, black, and white.
 Generally, calico cats are considered to be tortoiseshell cats with piebalding.

 For cats to have a calico coat pattern, one X chromosome should carry the orange gene and the other the black gene.
 It is rare for calico cats to be male, and they are rarely fertile.
 The few existing male calico cats have a genetic abnormality known as Klinefelter syndrome.